tapanther/Tritan/docs/Republic.md

 **Army of the Republic**

-The Army of the [Republic][Republic of Siddarmark] evolved from the surviving members of The Gate's militia who fled with Ludovyc and the rest of the refugees.
+The Army of the Republic evolved from the surviving members of The Gate's militia who fled with Ludovyc and the rest of the refugees.
 As Ludovyc had no prior exprience with governance, he relied solely on military discipline to maintain order after the Great Sack.
 As time passed however, the distinction between military and civil service blurred and disappeared.
 Today the Army serves as both the military and administrative arms of the Republic.